National AR Points Series:

 Race Briefing will take place 10 mins before the start of each wave

-Please Note: Nothing is sent to you in the post before the event, everything you require to take part in the event is issued at race sign on at the Race Sign On at ROAR Race HQ in Gielties
+Please Note: Nothing is sent to you in the post before the event, everything you require to take part in the event is issued at race sign in at Amphibian King or ROAR Race HQ in Gielties

 Q) Where and when is the Race Party?

 A) The official race party is in Gieltys on Saturday evening kicking off with the prize presentation at 9am.

 Free shuttle busses will be running throughout the evening to and from Gielties